 We present the Orthogonal Ribosomal Flow Model (ORFM) extending existing RFM network models with ribosome competition.
 Global asymptotic stability of the ORFM is certified by means of Robust Lyapunov Functions.
-A simple bisection algorithm is detailed to compute the unique ORFM steady state.
-The protein throughput of the system can be changed by adjusting the production rate of different species of ribosomes.
+A bisection algorithm is detailed to compute the unique ORFM steady state.
+The protein throughput of the system can be changed by adjusting the production rate of ribosomal species.

-The structure of this letter is as follows: Section II reviews existing models for protein translation and ribosome competition.
+The structure of the paper is as follows: Section II reviews existing models for protein translation and ribosome competition.
 Section III introduces the ORFM.
 Section IV presents an optimization problem to maximize protein throughput.
 Section V adds a feedback controller to regulate production of ribosomes.
-Section VI concludes this letter.
+Section VI concludes the paper.
 The stability of the ORFM is proved in the Appendix.